survivejs/webpack-book/manuscript/techniques/05_deploying.md

 When you compile, webpack picks up `__webpack_public_path__` and rewrites it so that it points to webpack logic.

+T> See [webpack documentation](https://webpack.js.org/api/module-variables/) for other webpack specific variables available at the module level.

 ## Conclusion

 Even though webpack isn't a deployment tool, you can find plugins for it.